stratosphereips/StratosphereLinuxIPS/docs/contributing.md

 3- go to the main slips dir and run ```python3 tests/run_all_tests.py``` and every test file in the ```tests/``` dir will run

+### Getting in touch

+Feel free to join our [Discord server](https://discord.gg/zu5HwMFy5C) and ask questions, suggest new features or give us feedback.

+PRs and Issues are welcomed in our repo.

 ### Conclusion
 Adding a new feature to SLIPS is an easy task.
 The template is ready for everyone to use and there is not much to learn about Slips to be able to write a module.